DrBiffness/omnisend-email-list/README.md

 This code does not work properly any longer due to its reliance on **request** and **request-promise-native** which have been deprecated and entered into maintenance mode.
 The **Omnisend API** has also been updated and returns data in a different format than is the case in this tool.
-Since the tool is no longer used, no updating to the code will be performed.
+Since the tool is no longer used, no updates will be performed.

 ### Dependencies